bblanchon/ArduinoStreamUtils/README.md

 For example, with this library, you can:

-* speed of your program by buffering the data it reads from a file
+* speed up your program by buffering the data it reads from a file
 * reduce the number of packets sent over WiFi by buffering the data you send
 * improve the reliability of a serial connection by adding error correction codes
 * debug your program more easily by logging what it sends to a Web service